 - A: Arm weakness

-Weakness or numbness in one or both arms is the second sign of stroke.
+Weakness or numbness in one or both arms is the second sign.
 Can the person lift both arms and keep them there?

 - S: Speech problems

 Slurred words and muddled speech are the third major indicator that a stroke has occurred.
 Ask them to repeat a simple phrase to test listening and speaking.

 If any of these symptoms are present, call 999 right away; quick medical intervention could save a life.

 High blood pressure is the leading cause of stroke and a risk factor that can be managed at least in part through lifestyle changes.